fismoilov20/gradient-descent-algorithm/README.md

 import torch.nn.functional as F

 class MNIST_FullyConnected(nn.Module):
-    """
-    A fully-connected NN for the MNIST task.
-This is itself not an optimizer but can be optimized.
+    # A fully-connected neural network model designed for the MNIST dataset.
+This model is not an optimizer
-    """
+    # itself but can be optimized using different optimization algorithms.
     def __init__(self, num_inp, num_hid, num_out):
         super(MNIST_FullyConnected, self).__init__()
         self.layer1 = nn.Linear(num_inp, num_hid)